Shrinkage Methods for Treatment Choice: Introduction

-The analysis in this study most closely relates to that of \cite{stoye2012minimax}, who also considers Gaussian experiments for CATEs and investigates the properties of the minimax regret treatment rule when CATEs depend on covariates with bounded variations. \cite{stoye2012minimax} shows that the CES rule achieves minimax regret when the dispersion of CATEs is sufficiently large and the pooling rule achieves minimax regret when the dispersion is sufficiently small.
-However, we do not know the minimax regret rule when dispersion is moderate.
-By contrast, we propose a treatment rule and compare the shrinkage rule with the CES and pooling rules for any dispersion value.
+The analysis in this study most closely relates to that of \cite{stoye2012minimax}, who also considers Gaussian experiments for CATEs and investigates the properties of the minimax regret treatment rule when CATEs depend on covariates with bounded variations. \cite{stoye2012minimax} shows that the CES rule achieves minimax regret when the dispersion of CATEs is sufficiently large, and the pooling rule achieves minimax regret when the dispersion is sufficiently small.
+These results imply that the CES rule is optimal when the CATEs vary significantly depending on the values of the covariates, and the pooling rule is optimal when the CATEs take almost the same values.
+However, we do not know the minimax regret rule when the dispersion is moderate.
+Given such circumstances, we propose a shrinkage treatment rule that includes both the CES and pooling rules as special cases and compare the shrinkage rule with the CES and pooling rules in terms of maximum regrets for any dispersion value.

 The remainder of this paper is organized as follows.
 Section \ref{Sec:decision-prob} explains the decision problem and introduces the shrinkage rules.
-Section \ref{Sec:shrink} proposes a shrinkage rule that selects the shrinkage factor by minimizing the maximum regret's upper bound and analyzes the shrinkage rule's asymptotic behavior.
-Section \ref{Sec:main} compares the maximum regrets of shrinkage, CES, and pooling rules when the parameter space is correctly specified and misspecified.
-Section \ref{Sec:example} presents numerical analyses to compare the shrinkage rule with CES and pooling rules.
-As an illustration, we apply our method to experimental data from the National Job Training Partnership Act (JTPA) Study in Section \ref{Sec:real}.
+Section \ref{Sec:shrink} proposes a shrinkage rule that selects the shrinkage factor by minimizing the maximum regret's upper bound and analyzes the shrinkage rule's properties.
+Section \ref{Sec:main} compares the maximum regrets of shrinkage, CES, and pooling rules when the space of CATEs is correctly specified and misspecified.
+Section \ref{Sec:example} presents numerical analyses to compare the shrinkage rule with the CES and pooling rules.
+As an illustration, we apply our method to the experimental data from the National Job Training Partnership Act (JTPA) Study in Section \ref{Sec:real}.
 Finally, Section \ref{Sec:conclusion} concludes the paper.